input-output-hk/plato_dockerfiles/README.md

 _Note: Refer to [Mantis](http://mantis.readthedocs.io/en/latest/General-Configuration/) documentation in order to understand configuration parameters_

-- Create a file called `private-genesis.json` like this: (In order to allow nodes to connected between them, they need to have this file with the same configuration)
+- Create a file called `private-genesis.json` into the folder `conf`, with a configuration like this: (In order to allow nodes to connected between them, they need to have this file with the same configuration)
 ```
 {